Find Affordable College Courses

 Montclair, NJ

-Montclair State University landed the #10 spot in the 2023 rankings for the best human development and family studies programs.
-Montclair State is a very large public school located in the suburb of Montclair.
+Montclair State University ranked #10 on this year’s Best Child Development & Family Studies Schools list.
+Montclair State is a fairly large public school located in the large suburb of Montclair.

 The average amount in student loans that human development majors at Montclair State take out is $25,000.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $265.